SixLabors/docs/articles/imagesharp.drawing/transformsandcomposition.md

 [`DrawingOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingOptions) carries the transform, graphics options, and shape options used by canvas commands.
 Use it when drawing state should change for a group of operations.

+The safest way to think about transforms and composition is as scoped canvas state.
+Save the options that should affect a group, draw the affected commands, then restore the previous state before drawing labels, guides, or other unaffected output.

 ## Transform Drawing

 `DrawingOptions.Transform` is applied to vector output before rasterization.
 For strokes, the path is stroked in local geometry space and the generated outline is transformed for drawing.